As a financial blog, I just thought that I would be amiss if I don’t address the topic on how to avoid impulse buying.

 If you are such a person it is high time you sought the help of a psychiatrist.
 Otherwise, you will end up in serious financial problems.

-Below are some tips on how to avoid impulse buying.
+Below are some tips that can help in avoiding impulse purchases and save money.
 We are all different and some of the tips may not work for you.
 I, therefore, urge you to use the tips that will work for you.

-One of the ways things you can do to avoid impulse buying is to leave your debit and credit cards at home.
+One of the ways things you can do to avoid impulse buying and save money is to leave your debit and credit cards at home.

 In this case, you will only take money for things that you have planned to buy that day.
 No more no less.

 I know this may not work for all but it definitely works for me.